Unthrottled/ultra-marathon/content/thestrugglebus/biggestfear.md

 Being scared has its place in life.
 It is a normal emotion to feel.
 If it was not normal, then why was it added to our portfolio of feelings?
 There are many categories that the emotion fear can fit into.
 There is the flavor of fear that protects you from a painful death.
 Another one is makes it difficult to perform various social activities, such as talking to one or many people.
-There are some that are rational while others are not.
+There are some that are rational, while others are not.
 However, the brand of fear that I will be talking about is the fear of something unknown.

 There are many things that I still do not understand about myself.
 For the most part, I can find the various motives for most of my actions.
 Most of these just feel like rationalizations to things that might inherently have no meaning.
 Though it makes me feel good, so how bad can it be?

-What bothers me the moste is the uncertainty of not knowing when a specific inevitable action is going to occur.
-This may be fear or anxiety.
-Whatever label is put on it does not change the fact it is not pleasant.
+What bothers me the most is the uncertainty of not knowing when a specific and inevitable action is going to occur.
+This may be fear or even anxiety.
+Whatever label is given does not change the fact it is not pleasant.

 # Setting the Stage